turingschool/front-end-curriculum/projects/jet-fuel.md

 ### Code Clarity

-* Is the application consistent with other Rails applications you have written or seen?
+* Is the application consistent with other applications you have written or seen?
 * Are the files of the application laid out in a logical manner?
 * Does the code within each file directly relate to the name of the file and location within the application?
-* Is the code clearly laid out within the class?
+* Is the code clearly laid out?
 * Does each method accomplish their intended task or do they do more than their intended?

 ### Server-side Code